Introduction

 LOCATION

-as a specific type.
-This is useful if the location string is ambiguous. -
+as a specific type, which is useful if the location string is ambiguous (e.g., a numeric Gist ID). -

 --filter <REGEX>

-Imports only the commands from the source whose command string or description matches the provided regular expression.
+Imports only the commands from the source whose content or description matches the provided regular expression.

 -